Investing in Generating Leads and Closing Sales

 There are dozens of different ways you can invest (not spend) your budget to increase your visibility.
 Blogging. eNewsletter.
 Paid advertising.
 Video.
 Trade associations and trade shows.
 Social media.
 And so on.

-While selecting the mix of tactics for your investment in increasing visibility is challenging, what’s even more challenging is determining what percentage of your total budget and investment needs to go into realizing your visibility objectives, as there are a lot of other objectives competing for funding that I’ll discuss below.
+While selecting the mix of tactics for your investment in increasing visibility is challenging, what’s even more challenging is determining what percentage of your total budget and investment needs to go into realizing your visibility objectives, as there are a lot of other objectives competing for funding that we’ll discuss below.

 The bottom line is that the firm that gets the most eyeballs is the firm that will win the most new business.